ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/manager/system/genai/examples/genai_demo/wg_dev_merge/dev_demo_no_logic_fixed/integration/n8n/n8n_readme.md

 # Workflow Integration using n8n.io
 The n8n.io has over 400 integrations predefined.
 There are over 1,000 prebuilt templates including AI chatbot creation that can be used to integrate with ApiLogicServer.
+In the integration/n8n folder, the N8N_WebHook_from_ApiLogicServer,json which can be imported into your n8n.io running project and use the Northwind sample to test.
+[Note - the SendGrid APIKey is not provided]

 ## Download and install n8n.io locally
 The cloud version is available - but for development we will use the local install